Bronco84/firstdown-playbook/README.md

 1. I wanted to demonstrate that I would be a serious, dedicated employee of Firstdown Playbook if given the opportunity.

-2. I wanted to become more familiar with the company and the product.
+2. I wanted to become more familiar with the website, company, and the product.

 3. Building the front-facing site from scratch better demonstrates my familiarity with composer, Laravel, and git, along with a few other newer technologies.